Otto Preminger: Peak years

 Forever Amber, based on Kathleen Winsor's internationally popular novel Forever Amber, published in 1944, was Zanuck's next investment in adaptation.
 Preminger had read the book and disliked it immensely.
 Preminger had another bestseller aimed at a female audience in mind, Daisy Kenyon.
 Zanuck pledged that if Preminger did Forever Amber first, he could make Daisy Kenyon afterwards.
 Forever Amber had already been shooting for nearly six weeks when Preminger replaced director John Stahl.
 Zanuck had already spent nearly $2 million on the production.

-Only after turning to his revised script did Preminger learn Zanuck had recast Linda Darnell.
+Only after turning to his revised script did Preminger learn Zanuck had recast star Peggy Cummins with Linda Darnell.
 Zanuck was convinced that whoever played Amber would become a big star, and he wanted that woman to be one of the studio's own.
 Zanuck had bought the book because he believed its scandalous reputation promised big box-office returns, and he was not surprised when the Catholic Legion of Decency condemned the film for glamorizing a promiscuous heroine who has a child out of wedlock; they successfully lobbied 20th Century Fox to make changes to the film.
 Forever Amber opened to big business in October 1947 and garnered decent reviews.
 Preminger called the film "the most expensive picture I ever made and it was also the worst".